chatmail/dkim-milter/README.md

 [RFC 6376].

 DKIM milter is based on the [viadkim] library.
 Therefore, it inherits the approach to DKIM used in that library.
-For example, it is lenient with regard to encoding problems actually occurring in header values: a header value containing invalid UTF-8 bytes is not a problem, but processed transparently as a byte string, etc.
+For example, it fully supports internationalised email; it is lenient with regard to encoding problems actually occurring in header values such as invalid UTF-8; it does queries for DKIM public keys in parallel; it skips unnecessary message body processing; and so on.

 DKIM Milter can be used as a simple alternative to the OpenDKIM milter.
 Credit goes to that project, of which I have been a long-time user and which has